fewieden/MMM-Modal/README.md

 * OPEN HELP -> Shows the information from the readme here with mode and all commands.
 * CLOSE HELP -> Hides the help information.
 * CLOSE MODAL -> Closes the open modal.
+* CANCEL MODAL -> Cancel the dialog.
+* CONFIRM MODAL -> Confirm the dialog.

 ## Developers